 19. Avoid Hard-Ticket Events

-While we love some of the hard-ticket events throughout Disney World such as the VIP Tours and the Disney After Hours events, these things can add considerable cost to your Disney Vacation.
+While we love some of the hard-ticket events throughout Disney World such as the VIP Tours, Holiday Parties and the Disney After Hours events, these things can add considerable cost to your Disney Vacation.

 Of course, we understand they would add a certain level of uniqueness to your trip, they aren’t necessary if you are trying to save money.